cloudevents/spec/expression-language.md

 Operators MUST be evaluated in order, where the parenthesized expressions have the highest priority over all the other operators.

-A CESQL expression, when evaluated, MUST return a value which type is included in the [type system](#31-type-system).
+Because CESQL expressions are total, they always define a return value, included in the [type system](#31-type-system), even after an error occurs.

-An evaluation might return an error together with the return value, which the evaluator MUST notify to the user.
+When evaluating an expression, the evaluator can operate in two modes, in relation to error handling:

+* Fail fast mode: When an error is triggered, the execution just quits and returns the error, without any result.
+* Complete evaluation mode: When an error is triggered, the execution continues, and the evaluation of the expression returns both the result and the error(s).

+The fail fast mode MUST be supported by the evaluator, while the complete evaluation mode MAY be supported by the evaluator.

 #### 3.7.
 Type casting